 The extension of the quadruped

-This dynamic exercise aims to improve core stability while strengthening coordination between different regions of the body.
-The balance required to maintain the position engages the deep stabilizing muscles and thus promotes better posture.
+This dynamic exercise aims to improve core stability while strengthening coordination between different body regions.
+The balance required to maintain the position engages the deep stabilizing muscles, promoting better posture.

 -